 Converting traditional IRA funds to a Roth IRA before age 73 can reduce future RMDs.
 You'll pay taxes on the conversion now, but the Roth IRA won't have RMDs during your lifetime.

 Consider taking distributions before RMDs begin to smooth out your tax liability over time, especially in lower-income years.
+A tax-efficient withdrawal order across your different account types can significantly reduce lifetime taxes.

 The penalty for not taking your full RMD is severe: 25% of the amount you failed to withdraw.
 This can be reduced to 10% if corrected promptly.
 Don't miss these deadlines!